ray-project/ray/doc/source/data/key-concepts.rst

 Reading Data
 ============

 Datasets uses Ray tasks to read data from remote storage.
-When reading from a file-based datasource (e.g., S3, GCS), it creates a number of read tasks equal to the specified read parallelism (200 by default).
+When reading from a file-based datasource (e.g., S3, GCS), it creates a number of read tasks equal to the specified read parallelism (autodetected by default).
 One or more files will be assigned to each read task.
 Each read task reads its assigned files and produces one or more output blocks (Ray objects):

 .. image:: images/dataset-read.svg
    :width: 650px